JeffCohen/workbook/books/kiei925/appendix/assignments/2-bright-sky.md

 and new code.
 * Make sure the output sentence stays the same.
 Only the `0` should change to reflect the current temperature.

+## STEP 6.
+Turn In Your Work

+Assuming you Step 2, there is no step 6. :-)  Once the deadline has passed, I will simpy log into your IDE and make a copy of your code for grading purposes.